deadxp-netizen/Find-circles-on-photo/README.md

-# Find circles on photo
+# Search circles on photo
 Search for circles in the photo from the camera.
 PyQt + python-opencv

 ## Requirements